 Imagine an espionage novel starring Ian Fleming, Winston Churchill, Franklin Delano Roosevelt, Alan Turing, Josef Stalin, Lavrenti Beria, Churchill’s daughter and daughter-in-law, one of Roosevelt’s sons, and a passel of other recognizable characters thrown together at a fateful time in 1943.
 Oh, and you might add James Bond to the mix.
+That would make for a delightful spy story, wouldn’t it?
+Well, here it is.

-In this delightfully wicked novel, American crime and espionage writer Francine Mathews builds on known facts about the high-powered people who figure in the story — and imagines them as they might have reacted to a Nazi assassination plot directed against Roosevelt, Churchill, and Stalin.
+In this deliciously wicked novel, American crime and espionage writer Francine Mathews builds on known facts about the high-powered people who figure in the story — and imagines them as they might have reacted to a Nazi assassination plot directed against Roosevelt, Churchill, and Stalin.
 The tale is set in Cairo and Tehran, where the leaders of the three Allies came together to set the strategy for the invasion of Nazi Europe.
 As best I can tell, the broad historical events depicted in this book are entirely consistent with the facts.
 It’s the plot that is fully imagined.

 Ian Fleming was, in fact, assistant to the head of British Naval Intelligence and was the inventive author of some of the most dramatic deceptions mounted by the Allies.
 He held the rank of Commander.
 As indicated in the book, he was the son of a wealthy Member of Parliament who died on the Western Front in 1917.
 He was, in fact, educated at Eton and Sandhurst.
 The James Bond series of spy novels Fleming wrote after the war were based, in large part, on his experience as a master of the craft.
 Much of the rest is fiction.